Wimbourne House: History

 Henry Pelham, Prime Minister between 1743 and 1754, hired William Kent to design the house located at 22 Arlington Street in two phases.
 The original construction began simultaneously with his elevation as prime minister and continued even after the 1748 death of the architect Kent.
 When Kent died, the work was completed by Stephen Wright.
 In the 18th century, Arlington Street was not only fashionable but was known as the 'ministerial street'.
 Pelham's neighbours included Robert Walpole at No. 5, Lord Tyrconnel, the Duchess of Norfolk and his enemy Lord Carteret, later Earl Granville.
 The decoration and construction of the house was completed in early 1754, but Pelham died suddenly on 6 March 1754.

 The house was then occupied by Granville Leveson-Gower, 2nd Earl Gower, who would later become Marquess of Stafford.
 Leveson-Gower resided at 22 Arlington while the house he was having built by architect Sir William Chambers was being completed, and he was followed by another Prime Minister, Augustus FitzRoy, 3rd Duke of Grafton.
 In 1774, Henry Pelham-Clinton, Earl of Lincoln, took possession of his family's home and began renovations, which continued until his death in 1778.

-The first owner of the house known in the 19th century was John Jeffreys Pratt, Marquess Camden.
+The first owner of the house known in the 19th century was John Pratt, 1st Marquess Camden.
 In the year of his death, 1840, Marquess Camden sold the house to Major Henry Somerset, 7th Duke of Beaufort, who had served in the Peninsular War as an aide-de-camp to the Duke of Wellington.

 When the Duke of Beaufort bought the house, he renamed the house after his title, and during his residency, it was known as "Beaufort House."
 He hired architect Owen Jones, who had studied the Alhambra, to embellish the interiors and expended enormous sums refurbishing the interior of the house.
 Beaufort sold the house a year before he died to William Hamilton, 11th Duke of Hamilton.

 The 11th Duke of Hamilton purchased the house in 1852 and promptly renamed the structure "Hamilton House".
 He purchased the house for £60,000 and lavished more money on the house for approximately a decade, including installing iron firebacks with his coronet and motto.
 Upon his death, the house passed to his widow, who sold it via auction in 1867 to Sir Ivor Bertie Guest, who was engaged to Lady Cornelia Spencer-Churchill, daughter of the 7th Duke of Marlborough.
 In 1880, the title of Baron Wimborne was conveyed to Guest, who renamed the house as had been customary, to coincide with his title.